3 Important Things to Do When You're Angry at God

 My spiritual pulse went flat.
 I was supposed to be teaching college students about Jesus, but couldn’t bring myself to crack open the cover of my Bible.
 I couldn’t even make myself pray.

 I wouldn’t have called it anger at the time.
-Experience in the church taught me that I wasn’t supposed to be angry toward God.
+Experience in the church taught me that I wasn’t supposed to be angry at God.
 But looking back, my spiritual apathy and neutrality during that period were symptoms of underlying animosity.

 What Can You Do When You’re Angry at God?
 3 Steps: